Synthesis of Robust Optimal Strategies in Weighted Timed Games: Introduction

 In the present work, we aim to go beyond qualitative objectives, and tackle quantitative aspects.
-Traditional qualitative synthesis techniques have been successful in producing functional systems, but they often fall short when it comes to optimizing quantitative objectives.
-In real-time systems and critical applications, quantitative aspects such as resource utilization and performance metrics hold immense significance.
-By infusing game-based models with quantitative elements, we not only enhance our ability to synthesize systems that meet timing requirements but also gain a deeper understanding of how to optimize them with respect to quantitative objectives.
+In real-time systems and critical applications, quantitative aspects such as resource utilization and performance metrics hold important significance.
 This has led to the model of \emph{weighted timed games} (\WTG for short), which has been widely studied during the last two decades.
 When considering a reachability objective, Controller (a.k.a.~player \MinPl) aims at reaching a set of target locations while minimizing the accumulated weight.
 One is then interested in the \emph{value problem}, which consists in deciding, given some threshold, whether a strategy for \MinPl exists to reach some target location while keeping the accumulated cost below this threshold.
 While this problem is undecidable in general~\cite{BrihayeBruyereRaskin-05,BouyerBrihayeMarkey-06,BrihayeGeeraertsNarayananKrishnaManasaMonmegeTrivedi-14}, several subclasses have been identified that allow one to regain decidability.
 Amongst recent works, we can cite the class of divergent \WTG{s}~\cite{BusattoGastonMR23} which generalize to arbitrary costs the class of strictly non-Zeno costs introduced in~\cite{BouyerCassezFleuryLarsen-04}, or the class of one-clock \WTG{s}~\cite{MonPar22}.

 The core objective of this research is to explore the synthesis of real-time systems that not only meet timing constraints but also optimize performance with respect to specified weight objectives and are robust against timing imprecisions.
 To that end, we aim to study the setting of timed games extended with both robustness issues and quantitative aspects.
 We focus on the conservative semantics and on reachability objectives.
 In this setting, under a fixed perturbation, the player \MinPl aims at reaching a set of target locations while minimizing the accumulated weight, and resisting delay perturbations.
 This leads to a notion of \emph{robust value under a fixed perturbation}: this is simply the best value \MinPl can achieve.
 The associated fixed perturbation robust value problem aims at comparing this value with a given threshold.
 When turning to the existential robustness decision problem, one considers the notion of \emph{robust value}, defined as the limit of robust values for arbitrarily small perturbation values.
 We prove that this limit exists, and study the associated decision problem, which we simply call \emph{robust value problem}, and which can be defined as follows: given a threshold, determine whether there exists a positive perturbation, and a winning strategy for \MinPl ensuring that the accumulated weight until the target is below the threshold.